Archangelo Arcano: War with Scotland

 Arcano worked with another Italian, Antonio da Bergamo, at Lindisfarne and Berwick-upon-Tweed.
 He served with Lord Hertford during the war with Scotland known as the Rough Wooing.
 In November 1544 he went to assess the potential of Coldingham Priory as a fortress with the Master Mason and Master Carpenter of Berwick.
 Coldingham was occupied by the English soldiers Henry Eure and George Bowes.
 Aracano made a sketch plan for defences at Coldingham, known as a "platt", to be sent to Henry VIII for approval.

 Arcano was sent to advise on repairs at Wark on Tweed Castle in February 1545.
 He sent a plan to the Earl of Shrewsbury, noting particularly that the roofs were leaking.
 Lead could be brought from Kelso Abbey, which Arcano was also fortifying.
 A plan of Kelso Abbey drawn by Arcano survives, showing planned corner bastions for artillery in the style known as trace Italienne.

 In August and September 1545, there were discussions involving both of the Italian engineers and Richard Lee about siting a new fort either at Kelso or at Roxburgh Castle.
 A fort was built at Roxburgh in the last months of 1547.

 Scottish Protestants held St Andrews Castle in 1547 against the forces of Regent Arran.
 Arcano and another Italian engineer, Guillaume de Rossetti, were sent to help defend the castle.
+Arcano received a payment of £400 from Ralph Sadler.

-Italian military engineers also served the Scots during this conflict, including Migliorino Ubaldini.
+Italian military engineers also served the Scots during this conflict, including Migliorino Ubaldini and Camillo Marini.
 Lorenzo Pomarelli of Siena worked for Mary of Guise during her regency.
 These other military architects do not seem to have had a background in the manufacture of cannon.